Who can volunteer?

-Who can volunteer?Everyone is welcome!
-JBFCS volunteers come from diverse cultures, faiths, races and economic backgrounds—and range in age from teens to seniors.
+Everyone is welcome!
+The Jewish Board volunteers come from diverse cultures, faiths, races and economic backgrounds—and range in age from teens to seniors.
 Some programs require volunteers to be at least 21 years old, and some are more flexible.

-What about groups?Groups are great!
+Groups are great!
 Whether you're a corporation, school, house of worship, or just a group of friends looking to do something meaningful and fun, we'd love to have your help.
 You can beautify a backyard, pain a building, host a party, or perform for our clients, just to name a few ideas.
 Visit our Group Volunteering Opportunities page to find even more ways to take part.

-What volunteer skills are required?The skills needed vary based on the opportunity.
+The skills needed vary based on the opportunity.
 We are always looking for Big Brothers and Sisters, tutors, and clerical volunteers.

 Yes!
 As long as you're able to fulfill the commitments you make to us as a volunteer, you can volunteer in as many ways as you like.

 Is there a minimum time commitment required?
-What if I'm only available on certain days, or for a limited period?Some programs require a specific time commitment.
-Others are more flexible.
-We'll help match your availability to our needs.
+What if I'm only available on certain days, or for a limited period?

-What is the application process to become a volunteer?If your interested in volunteering with JBFCS, please fill out an application needs and a staff person will contact you to discuss your interest.
+If your interested in volunteering with The Jewish Board, please fill out an application needs and a staff person will contact you to discuss your interest.